fkloosterman/bitbucket-migration/docs/reference/cli_reference.md

 ---

-*This CLI reference focuses on the three main migration scripts.
+*This CLI reference focuses on the unified migration tool with subcommands.
 For complete migration instructions, see the [Migration Guide](../migration_guide.md).*